philo-shoby/Philo-Shoby/README.md

 - 🌱 I’m currently learning Artificial Intelligence and Cloud Computing

-- 👯 I’m looking to collaborate on machine learning projects
+- 👯 I’m looking to collaborate on machine learning projects integrated with cloud.

 - 🤔 I’m looking for help with Natural Language Processing projects